CharyS117/Markdown2Anki/README.md

 xx.csv可直接导入Anki

-The script will automatically convert all xx.md file in current path into xx.csv file.
+md2anki.py will automatically convert all xx.md files in the same directory into xx.csv files.

-Default: Take empty lines('\n\n') as seperator between two cards.
+The script take empty lines('\n\n') as seperator between two cards defaultly.

 The csv file can be import into Anki directly